eggsdesign/make-your-own-portfolio/README.md

 ### Create a 'main' branch

 A git branch is like a folder where your code changes go.
+GitHub Pages require a `main` branch, but VSCode – for some dumb reason – starts with a `master` branch.
+Solve this by creating a new branch in VSCode.

+1. In VSCode click Terminal>New Terminal.
+This will open a new panel with a terminal in it, navigated to your project folder.
+2. Type `git checkout -b main` to create a new branch called `main` and set it as the active branch.

 ### Create an HTML file